For system and hardware and word processor compatibility visit: https://endnote.com/product-details/compatibility/

 NOTE: EndNote operating slowly?
 A backup program may be running in the background and slowing down the process.
 Try moving the EndNote files to a separate folder on the drive (at its own level).

-Currently, EndNote works with PowerPoint on Windows but does not work with PowerPoint on a MAC.
-EndNote on a MAC will work with Apple Pages and Microsoft Word only.
+Currently, EndNote does not integrate with PowerPoint on a Mac.
+It will only integrate with Apple Pages and Microsoft Word only.

 First, try rebooting your computer.
 If that does not work, try the following: